argilla-io/argilla/argilla/docs/how_to_guides/query.md

 !!!
 Note
     The `Similar` search expects a vector field definition as part of the dataset settings.
 If the dataset does not have a vector field, the search will return an error.
-    Vist the [Vectors](./dataset.md#vectors) section for more details on how to define a vector field.
+    Visit the [Vectors](./dataset.md#vectors) section for more details on how to define a vector field.

 ## Query and filter a dataset